GaryPate/acbot_rnn_public/README.md

 # acbot_rnn_public

-Sample code from a much larger personal project using Tensorflow and Keras to perform predition on intra day time series to generate trading signals using deep neural nets.
+Sample code from a much larger personal project using Tensorflow and Keras to perform prediction on intra day price time series to generate trading signals using deep recurrent neural nets.

 acbot_control.py is the main orchestration file and instantiates a base class for training and testing of API data acbot_rnn_module.py contains classes and functions for preparing features into tensors and generating Keras models